vgabrielsoares/xpto-project-management/README.md

 ### Managing dependencies

-For example, to add [Leaflet][] library as a runtime dependency of your application, you would run following command:
+For example, to add [Leaflet][] library as a runtime dependency of your application, you would run the following command:

 ```
 ./npmw install --save --save-exact leaflet
 ```

-To benefit from TypeScript type definitions from [DefinitelyTyped][] repository in development, you would run following command:
+To benefit from TypeScript type definitions from [DefinitelyTyped][] repository in development, you would run the following command:

 ```
 ./npmw install --save-dev --save-exact @types/leaflet
 ```

-Then you would import the JS and CSS files specified in library's installation instructions so that [Webpack][] knows about them:
+Then you would import the JS and CSS files specified in the library's installation instructions so that [Webpack][] knows about them.
-Note: There are still a few other things remaining to do for Leaflet that we won't detail here.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].